 - Stronger framing to support snow and ice buildup on the roof

-- Higher R-value insulation on all floor, walls, and ceiling
+- Higher R-value insulation on all floors, walls, and ceiling

 - Automotive-style windows more impervious to weather extremes